A Time for Justice

 A Time for Justice is a 1994 American short documentary film produced by Charles Guggenheim.
 In 1995, it won an Oscar for Documentary Short Subject at the 67th Academy Awards.

 Summary

 The 38-minute film, narrated by Julian Bond and featuring John Lewis, presents a short history of the Civil Rights Movement using historical footage and spoken accounts of participants.
 Events recounted are the Montgomery bus boycott; school integration in Little Rock, Arkansas; demonstrations in Birmingham; and the 1965 Selma to Montgomery march for voting rights.

+Production

 The film was produced by Guggenheim for the Southern Poverty Law Center.